-This volume explores the relationship between the Qur’an and aspects of the Jewish and Christian tradition in the spirit of continuity and reform.
+This volume explores the relationship between the Qur’an and the Jewish and Christian traditions, considering aspects of continuity and reform.
 The chapters examine the Qur’an’s retelling of biblical narratives, as well as its reaction to a wide array of topics that mark Late Antique religious discourse, including eschatology and ritual purity, prophetology and paganism, and heresiology and Christology.

 The Qur'an's Reformation of Judaism and Christianity offers new insight into the Islamic Scripture as a whole and into recent methodological developments, providing a compelling snapshot of the burgeoning field of Qur’anic studies.
-It is a key resource for students and scholars interested in Religion, Islamic, and Middle East Studies.
+It is a key resource for students and scholars interested in religion, Islam, and Middle Eastern Studies.